Avnet/RASynBoard-Out-of-Box-Demo/docs/addTempHumiditySensor.md

 # Introduction

 This document captures the steps to add the Renesas US082-HS3001EVZ temperature and humidity sensor to the Avnet RASynBoard Out of Box application.
-We're going to use the Renesas Flexable Software Package (FSP) to complete the tasks required to add this sensor to the project.
+We're going to use the Renesas Flexible Software Package (FSP) to complete the tasks required to add this sensor to the project.
 The FSP is a powerful feature that you'll see in action.

 In order to use this PMOD I2C sensor with the Avnet OOB application we need to . . .